-2.4.5 Internal Relative Humidity Channel
+3.2.5 Internal Relative Humidity Channel - earlier models of DataHog2 only

 This hardware is simply addressed as hardware channel 54.
 As for all other hardware channels it may be ascribed to any or all of the 25 software channels.